ssecodecracker/React-App/README.md

-`This app is crated using Create-React-App hence webpack specific configurations are not allowed to overridden.`
+`This app is created using Create-React-App hence webpack specific configurations are not allowed to overridden.`

 ### `npm install`